 For the burger:

-- 3 tablespoons extra-virgin olive oil, plus more for grilling
+- 3 tbsp extra-virgin olive oil plus more for grilling

 - 2 pounds ground pork